Ambleside Roman Fort

 Ambleside is one of the most popular destinations for the hordes of visitors who descend upon the Lake District each year, but most of those visitors leave without seeing Ambleside's oldest attraction.
 Galava Roman Fort is tucked away off the main tourist areas, on a wide spit of low lying land jutting out into Lake Windermere.

-The fort was built in the 2nd century, possibly during the reign of the Emperor Hadrian (AD 117–38), to guard the Roman road from Ravenglass to Brougham.
-Excavations have suggested that the stone fort we see today lies on top of an earlier fort with timber buildings protected by a turf wall.
+The site was reoccupied in the early 2nd century, possibly during the reign of Emperor Hadrian (AD 117–38), to guard the Roman road from Ravenglass to Brougham.
+The new fort was built of stone supported on a raised platform.
+Excavations have suggested that the stone foundations we see today lie partly on top of the earlier timber fort.

 What is especially interesting at Galava is the size of the granaries, which suggest that grain stored here was used to supply troops throughout the region.
 The fort's location on the lakeshore means that it would have been easy for ships to load and unload cargo easily.
-Another indicator of the importance of Galava as a regional centre comes from the presence of a large civilian settlement, found to the north of the fort.
+Another indicator of the importance of Galava as a regional centre comes from the presence of the large civilian settlement.

-The remains cover an area of about 3 acres, and consist of quite scanty foundations of a headquarters building, and the more sizable foundations of two granaries.
+The remains cover an area of about 3 acres and consist of quite scanty foundations of a headquarters building, or principia, and the more sizable foundations of two granaries.
 The headquarters is built around a courtyard, with administrative chambers linked to armoury storerooms, and a temple behind.

 The temple stood over a storage chamber where the regimental treasury was kept, along with the soldier's savings.
 Having the money stored beneath the sacred temple space was thought to help keep thieves at bay.